*(Edited from the original.)

 A second note from the text which is also important is how Simon is attached to others who believed.
 Look at verses 12 -13 again:

 12 But when they believed Philip as he preached good news about the kingdom of God and the name of Jesus Christ, they were baptized, both men and women.
 13 Even Simon himself believed, and after being baptized he continued with Philip.
 And seeing signs and great miracles performed, he was amazedNotice something?
 Right, Simon’s belief is held as being synonymous with the other Samarian men and women who “believed” and “were baptized”.
 He is included among this group.
-It is not merely the personal claim of Simon but the claim of God here.
-So this is not a record of Simon’s claim of himself but God’s claim of Simon and of course anyone else in the text who was part of the Samarian men and women who believed and was baptized.
+It is not merely the personal claim of Simon but the claim of God via the inspired gospel writer, Luke the physician.
+So this is not a record of Simon’s claim of himself but a Scriptural claim of Simon's faith and of course anyone else in the text who was part of the Samarian men and women who believed and were baptized.

 When Theology Trumps Exegesis